Solar and Real Estate: How Do Solar Panels Impact Selling Price?

 Buying the system outright or financing the cost through a loan means that you own the system so you can build in the cost of the panels into the asking price for your home.
 This will allow you to pay off the loan and/or recuperate costs for going solar.
 According to Fannie Mae’s Selling Guide, leased systems may not be added to the appraisal value but photovoltaic (PV) systems owned by the homeowner fall under “Energy Efficient Improvements” and can add to the value.
 While different financing options work for different people, if you’re thinking of the value of the home, it’s crucial to understand the differences between leased and owned systems when it comes to the appraised value of your home.

 So, what does this mean for you and how can Sungage help?
 Going solar is an investment that we want to make as simple and flexible as possible.
 With a loan through Sungage, you are eligible to build in the solar value or remaining loan balance to the asking price for the home.
 There are no prepayment penalties, making it simple and quick to pay off the loan if you decide to move.
-If you are unable to build in the solar cost to the home value, we can help you transfer the loan to the new buyer.
-The best advice is to consult your realtor early in the process about the solar, but Sungage is happy to help as well!
+If you are unable to build in the solar cost to the home value, your buyer can apply for a loan to finance the transfer of your solar equipment, which will be subject to credit approval and current interest rates.* The best advice is to consult your realtor early in the process about the solar, but Sungage is happy to help as well!
 Just give us a call at 844-SUNGAGE.